MLSDev/RxImagePicker/README.md

 # RxImagePicker

-RxImagePicker an easy way to get image from Gallery or Camera with request runtime permission on Android M. Using RxJava
+An easy way to get image from Gallery or Camera with request runtime permission on Android M using RxJava

 ## Setup